“If I need help, something is wrong with me. I must be broken or abnormal.”

 “People will think less of me if I go to a therapist.”

-- People will think less of me if I go to a therapist.
-At Centerstone, we work hard to combat this stigma every day.
-While we encourage our clients to talk to their loved ones and community members about their illness, we also respect our clients’ privacy.
-We will never reveal you receive treatment from us without your express permission.
+While we encourage our clients to talk about their illness, we also respect our clients’ privacy.
+We’ll never tell anyone that you receive treatment from us without your permission.
 In fact, we can’t; it’s the law!